 2. Have a material, detrimental effect on the likelihood that Sponsors will succeed in producing Market Rate Residential Units or on any HD Project.

-(b) The Department shall approve amendments to HD Tax Increment Exemption Agree-ments provided that:
+(b) The Department shall approve amendments to HD Tax Increment Exemption

+Agreements provided that:

 1. The amended HD Tax Increment Exemption Agreement remains in compliance with the standards and requirements of M.G.L. c.
 40V and 760 CMR 66.00 and